jacintoi/course-project-group_1019/README.md

 This data analysis and conclusions on our curiosities and questions can be presented in a Dashboard.

-## Describe your dataset in about 150-200 words
+## Describe your dataset
 This dataset was data-mined from seperate websites.
 Data on the videogame sales was taken from Vgchartz, and the data on the videogame ratings was from Metacritic.

-The Metacritic website only covers a subset of all the videogames, as it is based on the platform of the game.
+The *Metacritic* website only covers a subset of all the videogames, as it is based on the platform of the game.
 Due to this, the reviews for the games, both critics' and users', is not present for every single videogame mentioned in the dataset.
-However, the number of complete cases for videogames in this dataset (meaning that all the information for all the columns is present) is roughly 6,900 cases – meeting the threshold of over usable 5,000 data entries.
+However, the number of complete cases for videogames in this dataset (meaning that all the information for all the columns is present) is roughly 6,900 cases – meeting the required threshold of having over 5,000 usable data entries.

 The dataset contains information regarding the following videogame attributes:
 - Names